How to make an Obstboden- German Fruit Flan Recipes

 You Can NOT Bake a German Fruit Flan without A Pan

 There is no way around it, but they aren’t expensive, and you can make so many cakes with it.
-Mine is a regular pan, but I think I may buy a non-stick, just to because sometimes I get a cake that sticks (luckily, the tears are hidden under fruit!)
+For a long time I used a regular pan, but recently I switched to a non-stick.
+It is easier to get the cake out, but the darker pan requires a shorter baking time.

 Westmark Fruit Tart Tin Baking Master, 11.02Westmark Fruit Tart Tin Baking Master, 11.02Westmark Fruit Tart Tin Baking Master, 11.02Zenker Non-Stick Carbon Steel Flan/Tart Pan, 11-InchZenker Non-Stick Carbon Steel Flan/Tart Pan, 11-InchZenker Non-Stick Carbon Steel Flan/Tart Pan, 11-Inch